SwedbankPay/developer.swedbankpay.com/payment-instruments/swish/redirect.md

   Swish is a one-phase payment instrument supported by the major Swedish banks. **Swish Payments Redirect** is where Swedbank Pay performs a payment that the payer confirms in the Swish mobile app.
-  The consumer initiates the payment by supplying the Swish registered mobile number (msisdn), connected to the Swish app.
+  The payer initiates the payment by supplying the Swish registered mobile number (msisdn), connected to the Swish app.
 menu_order: 500
 ---